bessobrien/bikesharing/README.md

 ## Analysis and Results

 We utilized Jupyter Notebook and pandas to convert the trip duration to a datetime format.
 After exporting that datafram as a csv, we were ready to visualize.
 Utilizing Tableau, we put together a series of visualizations to help us make decisions for the project.
-The Tableau story is found here: LINK.
+The Tableau story is found here: [Tableau Dashboard](https://public.tableau.com/app/profile/bess.o.brien/viz/NYCCitiBikeDataReview/NYCCitiBikeReview)

 Some key notes from this data: